AntonioMeireles/homebridge-vieramatic/README.md

    >  $ sudo npm install -g homebridge-vieramatic
    > ```

-3. run the _pre-flight_ setup script, and take note of its output
+3. run the _pre-flight_ setup script, and take note of the output

    > ```shell
    >  $ viera-pair YOUR_TV_IP_ADDRESS_HERE